Q. What is a Surgical Abortion?

 Q. Why Do Women Choose A Surgical Abortion?

-Surgical abortions are also much faster than a medical abortion.
-Once you’re fully dilated, an in-clinic abortion usually takes about five to 10 minutes; in contrast, a medical abortion may take up to 24 hours to complete.
+Surgical abortions are also much faster than a medication abortion.
+Once you’re fully dilated, an in-clinic abortion usually takes about five to 10 minutes; in contrast, a medication abortion may take up to 24 hours to complete.

 Before you choose which procedure to have, the medical team at Access Health Center will guide you through the process and gladly answer any questions you have along the way.